 Strolling in historic Sonoma

 Janet broke her tooth and had an appointment the next day with our sister-in-law who has a dental practice in downtown Sonoma.
-I tagged along to her appointment and strolled around historic Sonoma to see what I could find while I was waiting.
+I tagged along to her appointment and strolled around the historic center of town.

 A quick snack